 Sydney Harbour Bridge

-First on the passengers list of icons to do, was to ride over the Sydney Harbour Bridge.
-So that’s what we did.
+They rode over the Sydney Harbour Bridge, another famous Sydney icon.
 We always tell our passengers to look up and enjoy the unique view. he more than 6,000,000 rivets are so interesting and the arch is so iconic.
 It’s nicknamed ‘The Coathanger’ because of its arch-based design.
 It is the largest steel arch bridge in the world.
 This bridge is the eighth longest spanning-arch bridge in the world and the tallest steel arch bridge, measuring 134 m (440 ft) from top to water level.
 It was also the world’s widest long-span bridge, at 48.8 m (160 ft) wide, until a bridge in Canada was completed in 2012.

 Kirribilli